jerome-montino/demeter/README.md

 # Demeter

-Extremely limited library for downloading files from Google Drive.
+Extremely limited library for downloading from and uploading files to Google Drive.

 ## Prerequisites